rollkit/local-da/README.md

 Mock DA implements the [go-da][go-da] interface over a mock Data Availability service.

-It is intended to be used for testing DA layers without having to setup the actual services.
+It is intended to be used for testing DA layers without having to set up the actual services.

 ## Usage